seeker1983/python-gmail-attachment-processor/README.md

 # Initial run
     On the first run of send of load you'll be directed in browser to allow access for you gmail account.
     This creates a token in **token.pickle** file which is used to all sub-sequent calls.

     Refresh token have to be re-created on password change.

 # Send example

-    python send.# GMail Excel Attachment Processor
+    python send.

 Download and send email attachments using gmail API.